|Written by Liz McDermott

 - Create a day focused on anti-harassment with engaging activities that can be done at a team or organizational level, depending on the number of employees.

 - Create an autonomous team that will handle harassment complaints.
 This team can be as small as two people, depending on the size of your organization.

 - Engage decision-makers to implement a comprehensive anti-harassment policy.
 This will likely be an umbrella policy that encompasses others like a sexual harassment policy, policy on racial bias, policy on gender bias, etc.

 - Create anti-harassment champions at different levels of the organization.
 Because these champions understand ground reality, they will be well-positioned to receive feedback from those they oversee and pass that on to the higher-ups to make informed decisions.

 What Makes a Good Anti-Harassment Training?

-If your first step in implementing an anti-harassment training is in the form of a foundational course, you should be looking at it as a phase.
-Depending on the size of your organization, it might take a few weeks for your whole organization to go through the course.
+If your first step in implementing anti-harassment training is in the form of a foundational course, you should be looking at it as a phase.
+Depending on the size of your organization, it might take a few weeks for your whole organization to go through the online training course.

-Whether you’re a line worker or a manager, you know that bias is everywhere and it’s inevitable.
+Whether you're a line worker or a manager, you know that bias is everywhere, and it's inevitable.
 However, it becomes a problem when it turns into discrimination and harassment.
-Remember, the foundation of a zero-tolerance work culture begins with a strong awareness training on anti-harassment.
+Remember, the foundation of a zero-tolerance work culture begins with a strong awareness training on diversity and anti-harassment.

-You can train your employees on anti-harassment policies and respectful workplace practices through Vubiz’s vast array of courses.
-We also offer specific courses on harassment prevention in the workplace, and you can take a sneak peek at them by accessing our online store—https://vubiz.com.
+You can train your employees on anti-harassment policies and respectful workplace practices through Vubiz's vast array of courses and tools.
+We also offer specific courses on sexual harassment and discrimination prevention, which you can buy through our online store.